particle-iot/docs/src/content/reference/developer-tools/cli.md

 # by default the current directory will be compiled
 $ particle compile photon
 ```

+For the recommended layout for project folders, see [project file structure](/getting-started/device-os/firmware-libraries/#project-file-structure).

 {{note op="start" type="P2"}}
 At the time of writing, flashing a P2 or Photon 2 from the CLI targets 3.2.1-p2.2, which is not recommended.
 You